-The Community consists of at least 400 members of which probably only 80 are active in this everyday life.
-It is urban and based in Arima.
+The Community based in Arima.
 All members are identified on the basis of lineage and residence.
-The Lineage component is the most significant marker of belonging and elders in the Community have remarkable genealogical memory.
-Certain family names are associated with those of First Peoples ancestry – Boneo, Campo, Calderon, Castillo, Hernandez, Martinez, Peña.
+The lineage component is the most significant marker of belonging and elders in the Community have a remarkable genealogical memory.
+Certain family names are associated with those of Amerindian ancestry- BBorneo Campo, Calderon, Castillo, Hernandez, Lopez, Martinez, Peña and Belcon.

-The Community is essentially egalitarian in its decision-making.
+The Community is essentially egalitarian in its governance and decision-making.
 It has always had a Council of Elders who are seen as bearers of traditional knowledge.
-The Council is led by the Carib Queen, presently Jeanifer Cassar, Chief Ricardo Bharath-Hernandez and Shaman Cristo Adonis.
+The Council is led by a Chief, Ricardo Bharath Hernandez, the Carib Queen, presently Jennifer Cassar, and a Pyai, Cristo Adonis.

 The most important event in the life of the Community up to the present, is the annual celebration of the Festival of Santa Rosa de Arima/ Lima, the Patronal Feast of the Parish.
 This event is central to the Community’s sense of historical continuity and unique ethnic construction.
 It has been celebrated since the establishment of the mission in 1785 and in fact has the distinction of being the oldest, continuously celebrated feast in the island’s history.
 It has direct antecedents in the celebrations of the Patronal Feasts of the Nepuyo encomiendas of St. Joseph, Caura, Tacarigua and Arima which were amalgamated at the Arima Mission.